 One of the most important places to visit in the city is the Sferisterio Arena.
 This huge arena was built in 1820 as a stadium by Ireneo Aleandri.
 The architecture of the arena is neoclassical and the pit for the orchestra is so wide it is often said that musicians on each end of the pit cannot even hear each other.
 During the months of July and August, the famous Sferisterio Opera Festival takes place here.

 Getting to Macerata, Italy

-The easiest way to reach the city is by the state buses, which are quite punctual and extensively cover most towns and cities in the region to Macerata.
-If you want to take a bus it’s not necessary to buy tickets in advance, they can be purchased at the station before leaving.
+The easiest way to reach the city is by state buses, which are quite punctual and extensively cover most towns and cities in the region.
+Remember it is not necessary to buy tickets in advance, they can be purchased at the station before leaving.
 Another comfortable option for reaching Macerata is to drive into the city.

 Moving Around in Macerata